How To Sell Used Clothes Online – Get Started Thrift Store Flipping

 Be sure to put all accurate measurements in the listing.
 Since these items are used, you don’t know if they shrunk or stretched.
 A sweater that once was a size 10 could easily be a size 4 if washed improperly.
 Take a ton of photos, showing any defects, damages, loose seams, loose threads, etc.

-If you are interested in getting started with your thrift store flipping business and want to sell women’s fashion, I would highly recommend Poshmark.
+If you are interested in getting started selling used clothes online and want to sell women’s fashion, I would highly recommend Poshmark.
 It’s easy to get started.